cristiklein/simpy/docs/topical_guides/monitoring.rst

 Event tracing
 -------------

+.. currentmodule:: simpy.core

 In order to debug or visualize a simulation, you might want to trace when events are created, triggered and processed.
 Maybe you also want to trace which process created an event and which processes waited for an event.

-This is very hard because you would need to monkey-patch SimPy in a lot of different places:
+If you want to to that, you would need to monkey-patch SimPy in a lot of different places:

 - Event creation: ``__init__()`` of all event types